 Have you been Charged with Theft by Receiving in Georgia?

 Theft crimes are highly complicated.
 It is important to have a knowledgeable Lawyer to help guide you along the way.
-If you or a loved one has been charged with theft by receiving, contact the Law Office of Lawson and Berry to get in touch with one of our Georgia Theft Attorneys.
+If you or a loved one has been charged with theft by receiving, contact the Law Office of Lawson and Berry to get in touch with one of our Georgia Theft by Receiving Attorneys.
 Do not wait to call because it can cost you your case.

 There are two different sections in Georgia law for theft by receiving.
 First, Georgia has a statute for theft by receiving stolen property and second, they have one titled theft by receiving property stolen in another state.